ReayrtNyGit/python-data-analysis/README.md

 jupyter notebook
 ```

 As you can see, you now have the correct kernel as an option to create a new notebook.
-We can even test out our new kernel by using this command in Jupyter Notebook:
+We can even test out our new kernel by creating a new Jupyter Notebook thne use this command:
 ```python
 #show virtual envs inside of conda
 conda env list